Resources and Tools

 Knowing how to do this is vital for all canine professionals – so at Breakthrough we have prepared all the information you need to do this.
-Our totally free resources and tools give you information on diet, the science behind diet manipulation to alter behaviour, and clear instructions on how to do this with your clients.
+Our free resources and tools give you information on diet, the science behind altering diet to affect behaviour, and clear instructions on how to do this with your clients.
 It’s simple and easy – and it really works – but it takes commitment and time.

 This fantastic resource focuses on the important role between diet and behaviour.
 Written personally by Val Strong, this short book covers how the way we feed our dogs can have a dramatic effect on their behaviour & mood state.

 A Breakthrough publication on Managing canine stress levels: dietary approach.